ALL Programs require students to have their own computers.

 - Audio and video required (including webcam, microphone, and speakers/headphones)

-As a student of NLC, you have free and legal access to the Microsoft Office 365 suite, including MS-Word, MS-Excel, MS-PowerPoint, and MS-Access, so there is no need to purchase an Office application.
+As a student of NLC, you have free and legal access to the Microsoft Office 365 suite, including MS-Word, MS-Teams, MS-Excel, MS-PowerPoint, and MS-Access, so there is no need to purchase an Office application.

 Most NLC programs rely heavily on internet connectivity; ideally students will have high speed internet.
 However, while traditional dial-up is unlikely to be fast enough, cellular connections such as Telus LTE are proving to be adequate.